Jennifer Lopez was recorded in the gym with terrible leggings your anatomy glued

 Jennifer Lopez was taken by paparazzi in the city of angels in addition to Alex Rodriguez.
-According to Grosby Group, the pair seemed to be very concerned about the coronavirus.
+According to Grosby Group, the pair seemed to be very concerned about the coronavirus, because they spent part of the day in the gym before a visit to the skin doctor.

-JLo for his part, his small Chanel bag combined in the color red, with leggings of the same color.
+JLo for the fitness-studio, his small Chanel bag combined in the color red with leggings in the same color, only it had small black accents.
 Which, as expected, they were like a second skin.

 Behind her, A-Rod, her fiance, and neither of the two wore masks or gloves on the hands the moment the picture was taken.